What The Research Says About Aphantasia + A Neuroscientist-Approved Test

 The only way to be "sure" you have aphantasia would be to see a neurologist and potentially get fMRI brain imaging done, to look at what's happening in your brain when you try to visualize, Swart explains.

 That said, there is a simple and helpful test that can give you a clue into whether you may have it: Close your eyes and try to imagine an apple, seeing it mentally in your mind's eye.
 If you can see anything (anything at all—even a blurry outline), you do not have aphantasia.
 If you see a void of complete darkness, you might have aphantasia.

 If you want to take a deeper dive into testing your ability to visualize, there is something online called The Vividness of Visual Imagery Questionnaire, Swart adds, which has been found to accurately measure the vividness of your visual imagination.
 Even if you don't have full-blown aphantasia, you might find that you don't visualize in great detail.

 Can people with aphantasia dream?

 Interestingly, yes, some people with aphantasia do dream in images, according to Swart, but others don't.
-As one study explains, "The majority of our [participants with aphantasia], in fact, had some experience of visual imagery from visual dreams or from involuntary 'flashes' of imagery occurring."
+As one study explains, "The majority of our [participants with aphantasia], in fact, had some experience of visual imagery1 from visual dreams or from involuntary 'flashes' of imagery occurring."

 Swart adds that many people with aphantasia can still have visual memory recall.
 However, she's heard of many people with aphantasia report less "rich" dreams, memories, and imagined future scenarios.